Sandro404/rtsocket-server/README.md

 let publicServer = new RTServer(publicServerConfig);

 io.on("connection", socket => {
-  // add a initial RTAuthentication with {} as permitted query attributes
+  // add socket to the RTServer
-  // and 0 as permissions level to the socket socket.RTAuthentication = new RTAuthentication({}, 0);
+  publicServer.addSocket(socket);

-  // add socket to the RTServer on connection publicServer.addSocket(socket);
+  // this adds a default RTAuthenticator with {} as permitted query attributes
-});
+  // and 0 as permissions level to the socket if it's current RTAuthentication is undefined });
 ```